 It’s true.
 Were you discovering this all yourself?
 Were you an outlier or was it introduced to by friends?

 Actually, it was music videos.
 I remember in fifth or sixth grade, I saw the “Wait and Bleed” video by Slipknot in the morning and I remember going to school that entire day and just thinking about it.
 “What was this cool song with these scary guys in it?”
 I went to my friend's house after school and we got on Limewire instantly looking for this song.
 I've always been just very hungry as far as that type of stuff goes.
-I get instant obsessions, and into things very fast, but then I get over them very fast.
+I get instant obsessions, and get into things very fast, but then I get over them very fast.
 That's why I have a surface level knowledge of a thousand things.

 Have you ever been to their shows?

-I saw Blink-182 two days before 9/11.
+No, but I saw Blink-182 two days before 9/11.

 Oh man.
 You weren’t in New York were you?

 No, no, I'm a West Coaster.
 I was in the Bay Area and I remember wearing my Blink-182 ”Take Off Your Pants And Jacket” t-shirt as I watched The Towers burning.
 I didn’t know what was happening, I just thought it was a building on fire.
-I didn't know the importance of it until everyone at school was talking about it.

 Exactly.
 I wasn't affected by it at first, but then your parents explained to you what the fuck happened.